Our research is editorially independent but we may earn a commission for purchases made through our links.

 Glacier National Park is tucked within Montana’s northwest region along the border of British Columbia and Alberta, Canada.
-This over 16,000-square-mile park is a nature lovers paradise and one of the few places left in the U.S. where you can enjoy pristine wilderness and possibly not see another human for several days.
-It also offers more developed areas for those who want to take advantage of outdoor adventures along with modern facilities.
+This over 16,000-square-mile park is a nature lovers paradise and one of the few places left in the U.S. where you can enjoy the pristine wilderness and possibly not see another human for several days.
+One of America’s top national parks, it also offers more developed areas for those who want to take advantage of outdoor adventures along with modern facilities.
 If you plan on visiting, these top things to do can help make your trip one that’s especially unforgettable.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 While you can see plenty of amazing scenery from the road and your car, if, at all possible, you should really get out on foot to experience nature first-hand.